Learning Gaussian Multi-Index Models with Gradient Flow: Time Complexity and Directional Convergence: Introduction

-\begin{itemize} \item while our time complexity analysis is similar to recent work following \cite{arous2021online} when considering population gradient flow, it applies to the most general setting when the index vectors are in arbitrary directions (Section~\ref{sec:time-complexity}); \item to show convergence to the nearest index vector, we identify a Lyapunov function that has a monotonic behavior over time (Section~\ref{sec:dir-convergence}), as a result, a mild overparameterization of $k \log (k)$ neurons is sufficient for learning all of the index vectors with gradient flow, starting from random initialization (Section~\ref{sec:gflow-mild-OP}); \item we then focus on the effect of the geometry of index vectors, prove a saddle-to-minimum transition (Section~\ref{sec:saddle-to-min}), and numerically show that the gradient flow fails to match the neurons to the index vectors when the index vectors get too close to each other (Section~\ref{sec:simulations}); \item finally, we establish an exact correspondence between tensor decomposition and our neural network model~\eqref{prob:multi-neuron} which shows the fundamental difficulty of studying gradient flow for arbitrary geometries since most tensor problems are NP hard \citep{hillar2013most}. \end{itemize}
+\begin{itemize} \item while our time complexity analysis is similar to recent work following \cite{arous2021online} when considering population gradient flow, it applies to the most general setting when the index vectors are in arbitrary directions (Section~\ref{sec:time-complexity}); \item to show convergence to the nearest index vector, we identify a Lyapunov function that has a monotonic behavior over time (Section~\ref{sec:dir-convergence}), as a result, a mild overparameterization of $k \log (k)$ neurons is sufficient for learning all of the index vectors with gradient flow, (Section~\ref{sec:gflow-mild-OP}); here we consider random initialization of neurons on the sphere, and these two results give use the complete qualitative characterization of the dynamical system; \item we then focus on the effect of the geometry of index vectors, and prove a saddle-to-minimum transition when the index vectors form an equiangular frame (Section~\ref{sec:saddle-to-min}); \item numerical simulations show that the gradient flow gets stuck at this minimum and fails to match the neurons to the index vectors when the index vectors get too close to each other (Section~\ref{sec:simulations}); \item finally, we establish an exact correspondence between tensor decomposition and the neural network model~\eqref{prob:multi-neuron} which shows the fundamental difficulty of studying gradient flow for arbitrary geometries since most tensor problems are NP hard \citep{hillar2013most}. \end{itemize}